himcoder0/iNotebook/README.md

 # iNotebook Notes App

 Welcome to the iNotebook Notes App!
-This web application is built using the MERN stack (MongoDB, Express.js, React, and Node.js) and provides a simple yet powerful platform for users to manage their notes.
+This is a simple web application used to store your notes and is built using the MERN stack (MongoDB, Express.js, React, and Node.js) and provides a simple yet powerful platform for users to manage their notes.

 ## Features